Schepp/schepp.dev/posts/00003-ad-integration-in-2020.md

 The above enables us to have `<script>` elements in our code and even `document.write` and it is easily combined with an Intersection Observer for a lazy approach.
 On top of it all, since we do not need to dynamically open `<xmp>`sections anymore, Firefox stops complaining about the unbalanced DOM tree.

 One thing I did not account for, though, is that externally loaded scripts can also contain `document.write`.
 Those document.writes won't be catched by our Contextual Fragment, as these scripts are only loaded and executed after we injected and executed our initial code block.
 External scripts doing document.writes do not happen very often, but often enough.
-Since I really liked what I saw, I didn't want to give up.
-So I rolled up my sleeves and went ahead to patch `document.write`.
+Since we really liked what we saw, we didn't want to give up.
+So we rolled up our sleeves and went ahead to patch `document.write`.

 I wanted to change `document.write` into something that would catch the output that was supposed to be written into the DOM, then I wanted to create another Contextual Fragment, which I would finally append right after the script calling it.
 Here is how that came together: